r001/mullvad-dns/README.md

 We call your vm where mullvad gui is installed: **mullvad-vm** and its template vm: **mullvad-template-vm**.
 Make sure that packages of `gawk`, `nftables`, and `inotify-tools` are installed in **mullvad-template-vm**.
 For the lazy the `mullvad-dns-install-deps.sh` will do this automatically for you on both Debian, and Fedora type systems.
 Make sure the packages above are available in **mullvad-vm** BEFORE you move on to actual installation.
 1. Install [GUI version of Mullvad Vpn](https://mullvad.net/en/help/install-mullvad-app-linux/).
+    1. Start Mullvad GUI, and in `Settings -> VPN Settings -> Tunel Protocol` set OpenVPN.
+    **This is IMPORTNT, otherwise Mllvad GUI will not work!!!!**
 2. Clone this repo to your **mullvad-vm**.
     `git clone https://github.com/r001/mullvad-dns.git`
 3. Istall dependencies `gawk`, `nftables`, and `inotify-tools` in your **mullvad-template-vm**: